rabbitmq/rabbitmq-website/site/release-notes/README-3.4.0.txt

 26166 allow default ssl options to be provided in the configuration file

 bug fixes
+26418 ensure writer death is detected in direct connections (since 3.2.0)
+      (with thanks to Christopher Faulet)
 26346 ensure amqp_rpc_client uses exclusive, autodelete response
       queues (since 1.3.0)